mlz-ictrl/nicos/doc/source/gui/config.rst

 * a ``not`` in front of the setup name inverts the meaning
 * setup names could be combined with the keywords ``and`` and ``or``
 * as wildcard an asterisk ``*`` is used
-* brackets may be used to group the experessions
+* brackets may be used to group the expressions

 If a simple name is given the setup condition is fulfilled if the setup is loaded in the NICOS :term:`master`.
 Otherwise you can use Python boolean